TWiStErRob/twisterrob.github.io/_posts/2011-10-21-effective-at-work.md

 When you're naughty and don't apply yourself to do TDD and write your tests at the end of the development you can save a lot of time by not compiling the test classes, meaning the compation time is halved.
 You can also skip running unit tests when you're just manually testing the product.

-Of course the above is true here too, you can make a sacrafice and learn what the system is tolerant of, where can hack around a little to save time.
+Of course the above is true here too, you can make a sacrifice and learn what the system is tolerant of, where can hack around a little to save time.
 The only problematic thing is when the system changes without your knowledge and some often practiced method just fails.
 When that happens you may have some trouble and you need to sacrifice again to adjust your method, but it's usually incomparable to the daily amount you saved prior and in the future.

 ## Help others to help yourself!
-Write more comments and JavaDoc at sensitive places, it'll pay of in the long run: many times it helps a lot interpreting your own code.
+Write more comments and JavaDoc at sensitive places, it will pay off in the long run: many times it helps a lot interpreting your own code.
 Additionally don't go writing

 ```java